Dash-Inside/sensors_monitoring/README.md

-# sensors_monitoring
+# sensors_monitoring project

-A new Flutter project.
+System for monitoring sensors in factories using various monitoring and notification systems.